June 2-July 11, 2014

 - explore the varieties of professional roles open to lawyers before you invest time, effort, and money in law school;

-- prepare for law school, other professions, or a lifetime of informed citizenship;
+- prepare for law school, or a lifetime of informed citizenship;

 - develop professional contacts; and